 Suitable for Year 4 and above, this full day workshop helps children experience a day in the life of a Lumber Jill.
 Lumber Jills were women who worked in forestry in World War Two as part of the Womens Timber Corps.
 Children will take part in an early morning exercise drill, learn how to measure timber and hear accounts of North East Lumber Jills’ experiences before writing a letter home.

 A half day session delivered in the winter months and suitable for all ages.
 Children will learn about the importance of trees and how they have been viewed by different cultures.
 Children will learn about the Green Man, creating their own versions and will also take part in a tree dressing activity, which is often done in the winter months to celebrate trees.

 John Muir Award

 Over three to four days staff can help groups of young people to achieve their John Muir Discover Award.
 Activities can be tailored to the group but involve activities to explore, discover, conserve and share.
-This means Groundwork will plan walks to explore the woodland, take part in conservation activities there and work with the young people to raise awareness of the woodland and what they have learnt.
+This will include walks to explore the woodland, take part in conservation activities there and work with the young people to raise awareness of the woodland and what they have learnt.
 More information on the John Muir award can be found at: